jaydeelew/CompareAI/docs/testing/FRONTEND_TESTING.md

 # Frontend Testing Guide

-This comprehensive guide covers all aspects of testing the CompareAI frontend, including unit tests, integration tests, E2E tests, setup, running tests, writing new tests, and best practices.
+This comprehensive guide covers all aspects of testing the CompareIntel frontend, including unit tests, integration tests, E2E tests, setup, running tests, writing new tests, and best practices.

 ## Table of Contents